abidgen/nyc_childcare_finder/README.md

 ## Project
 ### Data
-Initial data were collected from [NYC Open Data](https://opendata.cityofnewyork.us/ ) web portal.
-This specific dataset is titled ["DOHMH Childcare Center Inspections"](https://data.cityofnewyork.us/Health/DOHMH-Childcare-Center-Inspections/dsg6-ifza ), contains information regarding all childcare facilities located in New York City.
-In addition, this dataset contains a list of all inspections conducted by the New York City Department of Health and Mental Hygiene (NYC DOHMH) and any associated violations at active, city-regulated, center-based child care programs and summer camps over the past three years.
+Initial data were collected from the [NYC Open Data](https://opendata.cityofnewyork.us/ ) web portal.
+This specific dataset, titled ["DOHMH Childcare Center Inspections"](https://data.cityofnewyork.us/Health/DOHMH-Childcare-Center-Inspections/dsg6-ifza ), contains information regarding all childcare facilities in New York City.
+In addition, this dataset contains a list of all inspections conducted by the New York City Department of Health and Mental Hygiene (NYC DOHMH) and any associated violations at active, city-regulated, centre-based child care programs and summer camps over the past three years.
 The violations are pre-adjudicated.

 ### Data processing
 *	All data were aggregated to get results for each specific facility.